DevanshTomar/AI_Snake_Battle_Game/README.md

 - **Q**: Quit the game
 - **Window Close**: Exit the game

+### Game Flow

+1. **Menu Phase**: Interactive AI strategy selection for both snakes
+2. **Game Phase**: Real-time AI battle with pathfinding and collision detection
+3. **Results Phase**: Winner determination with comprehensive statistics
+4. **Restart**: Return to menu for new AI combinations

 ### Watching the Battle

 The game runs automatically once AI strategies are selected.
 You can:
 - Observe different AI strategies competing against each other
 - Monitor scores and statistics in the UI panel
-- Watch for interesting emergent behaviors
+- Watch for interesting emergent behaviors and strategy interactions
 - Analyze which strategies perform better in different scenarios
+- Observe the sophisticated pathfinding and decision-making in real-time

 ## Project Structure